Li-Jia-Jun/WebGPU-Butterfly/readme.md

   - Procedurally change the color for each newly instanced butterfly
 - **Control GUI**
   - We created a UI that allows the user to change many key parameters for the simulation, such as the number of the butterflies, behaviors, and colors so that the user can easily see the visual effects of different scenes easily.
+- **Distance Fog**
+  - Using distance-based fog to hide the boundary of the scene
 ### Technical Features
 - **WebGPU Compute and Rendering Pipeline**
   - Compute shaders compute the new joint transformations and deform the butterfly mesh accordingly